hemasaivelagalet/Renix/README.md

     MODEL_PATH: Path to the language model (if fine-tuned or customized).
     API_KEY (optional): API key for any third-party integrations.

-Usage Guide
+### Usage Guide
 Running the Chatbot with FastAPI

   Start the FastAPI server:

-    -uvicorn main:app --reload
+    uvicorn main:app --reload
-    -Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.
+ Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.

+ if OMP: Error #15:

+    set KMP_DUPLICATE_LIB_OK=TRUE

-Running the Chatbot with Gradio (Optional)
+Running the Chatbot with query

-    Start the Gradio interface:
+ Start the query interface

-    python gradio_interface.py
+    python query_interface.py

+ or else follow the link :- http://127.0.0.1:7860/
  A local web interface will open, where you can interact with the chatbot directly.

 Example Queries

     User: "How do I prepare for an earthquake?"
-    Chatbot: "To prepare for an earthquake, secure heavy items, create a family plan, and keep emergency kits ready.
-Would you like more detailed steps?"

-Project Structure
+### Project Structure

 graphql